amazon-connect/amazon-connect-salesforce-cti/docs/lightning/04-salesforce-lambdas/02-historical-metrics.md

 24. Select ONLY the following metrics (deselect any others):
     -   After contact work time

-    -   Agent on contact tome
+    -   Agent on contact time

     -   Agent idle time